systemseed/falcon/docs/testing.rst

 Falcon uses Codeception framework to test its functions, modules, features and API endpoints.
 Tests are integrated in development workflow using Circle CI.

-Every time when someone opens a new pull request on Github, Circle CI execlutes the following tasks:
+Every time when someone opens a new pull request on Github, Circle CI executes the following tasks:

-- Checkout code from the corresponing git branch.
+- Checkout code from the corresponding git branch.
 - Spin up docker containers.
 - Install Falcon and all its features.
 - Run tests.